michaelyatco/choredoor/ChoreDoorMaster.md

 Task: Remember to also add `'win'` as the argument when you call the `gameOver()` function within your `playDoor()` function.

 Refresh the page and open all three doors and look what happens to your 'Good luck' string in the `startButton`!
 Your winning condition has been reached.
-The only problem is that the current logic will always have you "win" as long as all the doors are open - regardless of when you find the ChoreBot!
+The only problem is that the current logic will always have you "win" as long as all the doors are open - regardless of when you find the ChoreBot.

 Assessment: Let's Make This ACT Like a Game! - Part III (Building a Loser)